mwbagency/mwb-docs/Blocks/Global-blocks.md

 ## ACF fields

-Their ACF field groups are displayed under "Appearance" > "Navigation".
+Their ACF field groups are displayed under "Appearance", in options pages for "Header", "Mobile Menu" and "Footer".